AntoineGaudin/Optim-Dispatch-Hydroplant/README.md

 ![Dashboard Screenshot](2yearsresult-picture.png)

-Problem
-Here, we consider a simple optimization problem related to the hourly scheduling of hydro power dispatch.
+Here, we consider a simple optimization problem related to the hourly scheduling of hydro power dispatch in a real life envionement (Luzon, Philippines).

 The goal is construct a feasible solution that maximize the revenue from electricity production, following the environmental constraints, historical market price and water balance.
 Here, a linear optimization (LP) algorithm takes advantage of simplicity and facility of implementation.

 At a later stage of the project, a sequence model (Machine Learning) will be develop to determine the best bid strategy for the future dispatch.